El Sistema: United Kingdom

 In 2013, El Sistema announced a partnership In Harmony, which will result in children from both England and Venezuela to work together in a series of music-making projects.

 The Nucleo Project was founded by Lucy Maguire in February 2013, in a basement in Notting Hill.
 It is a social action programme in North Kensington that uses the pursuit of musical excellence as a way to enrich the lives of children, young people and their families.
 Beginning with five children, the project grew rapidly, with over 200 children of ages 2–18 in six different orchestras.

 Sistema Scotland was established with a grant from the Scottish Arts Council in 2008, as a result of an initiative by its chairman Richard Holloway in the economically deprived area of Raploch, in Stirling.
 They run 'Big Noise' programmes across Scotland, which are high-quality music education and social change programmes that work intensively with children, young people and families within targeted communities.
 The charity now run six Big Noise programmes, in Raploch (Stirling), Govanhill (Glasgow), Torry (Aberdeen), Douglas (Dundee), Fallin (Stirling), and Wester Hailes (Edinburgh).

+Sistema Cymru - Codi'r To is a community regeneration project established in 2014, and now giving weekly music lessons to 500 children in the towns of Bangor and Caernarfon, North Wales.
+Based on the El Sistema project, the charity look to deliver Brass and Percussion lessons to children from deprived communities, working closely with local schools and music establishments.
+They celebrated their 10th birthday in 2024.